Arvind142/TestNG-Modular-Automation-Framework/README.md

 > test-output/(Highest_Number)/

-> result.html - html report
+> result.html - test result report
->
+> summary/ - where you can find list of pass/fail/skip cases
-> assets/ - can be used to store screenshots/payloads
+> assets/ - where you can store screenshots/payloads

 **Test Logs**
 > logs/